 Eddy Current Level I: Surface Scanning and Aerospace Component Inspections

-Advance your eddy current testing knowledge with applications-focused training.
-This course covers inspection techniques for conductivity, corrosion, and near-surface cracking in both ferritic and non-ferritic alloys, with demonstrations using various test systems.
-Meets ANSI/ASNT CP-105 and SNT-TC-1A training recommendations.
+Advance your eddy current testing skills with applications-focused training.
+Learn inspection techniques for conductivity, corrosion, and near-surface cracking in ferritic and non-ferritic alloys, with demonstrations on multiple test systems.
+Meets ANSI/ASNT CP-105 and SNT-TC-1A recommendations.

 Member: $1045